MihirMore/100daysofcode-Python/log.md

 ### Day - 42

 **Thoughts** : Learned more about HTML specifically about tables and how to structure them.
 Also how to use emojis in HTML.
 HTML forms are also useful for collecting inforamtion and created a contact me form.

+### Day - 43

+**Thoughts** : Started with CSS and how it is used to design the HTML skeleton.
+Read an intresting article about CSS and history about it.
+Learnt about difference between Inline CSS, Internal CSS and External CSS.
+Also read about skeleton of css.